oceanobservatories/ooi-status/README.md

 conda deactivate
 ```

+Confirm ooi-status is started properly by running the command listed earlier and verify it shows 3 new processes:

 ## DDL Generation

 This project uses alembic to track DDL changes between revisions.
 These DDL changes can be applied directly